mdn/browsercompat/api.md

       support = 'yes', and prefix is set.
     * Add examples of filtering (browser versions in 2010, firefox versions before version X).
+* Holly's suggestions
-* Holly's suggestion - nail down the data, so she has something solid to build a UX on.
+    * Nail down the data, so she has something solid to build a UX on.
+    * sheppy or jms will have experience with how users use tables and contribute to them, how frequently.

 <!--
 # vi:syntax=md